dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### NIO channels
-Java nio works above io, channel is like stream but non-blocking (although FileChannel is blocking).
+Java NIO works above IO, channel is like stream but non-blocking (although FileChannel is blocking).
 We can easily copy content form one file to another.
 ```java
 import java.io.IOException;
 import java.nio.ByteBuffer;